 Wine-growing region in Argentina

-with around 7,000 hectares of vineyards; to the west of this lies the Catamarca
+with around 7,000 hectares of vineyards; to the west is the Catamarca

 region.
-Although it is historically the oldest region, it is of less importance for viticulture.
-This is concentrated in the small irrigated mountain valleys in the west between the "Sierras de Velasco" in the east and the "Sierra de Famatina", classified as DO, in the west.
-Most of the vineyards, about 70%, are located around the small town of Chilecito.
+Although it is historically the oldest region, it has rather less importance for viticulture.
+This is concentrated in the small irrigated mountain valleys in the west between the "Sierras de Velasco" in the east and the "Sierra de Famatina" classified as DO in the west.
+Most of the vineyards, around 70%, are located around the small town of Chilecito.
 The white grape varieties Torrontés Riojano

-(with around 50% of the area), Torrontés Sanjuanino and Muscat d'Alexandrie predominate, often with a sweet or sweet finish.
-Also present are the indigenous light red varieties Cereza
+(with about 50% of the area), Torrontés Sanjuanino and Muscat d'Alexandrie predominate, which are often vinified "lieblich" or sweetly.
+Furthermore, the indigenous light red varieties Cereza

 , Criolla Chica